PlusChicken/ChickenChickenChicken/README.md

 # ChickenChickenChicken
-this is Chicken's practice storehouse
+This is Chicken's practice storehouse